flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - The Mysterious Nightly Outage
     - Are backups even properly working?
 If they are not, maybe we should stop having micro outages for them
     - Thanks Gabriel for setting up monitoring!
+        - Last picked up a 500 event on the 26th
 - Disk for rhizome next steps / pg_repack
 - -> 4.5.2?